Rust shooting incident: Union disputes and safety complaints

 It has been reported that some crew members believe they were mocked for wanting to avoid a one-hour drive from Albuquerque.
 Several crew members also cited that they were not being paid on time.
 A crew member added, "We cited everything from lack of payment for three weeks, taking our hotels away despite asking for them in our deals, lack of COVID safety, and on top of that, poor gun safety!
 Poor on-set safety period!"
-Before the incident occurred, two prop guns had previously fired a total of three times unintentionally (Baldwin's stunt double had accidentally fired two blanks when he was told a prop gun was "cold", and the film's prop master shot herself in the foot with a blank round).
+Before the incident occurred, two prop guns had previously fired a total of three times unintentionally.
+Baldwin's stunt double had accidentally fired two blanks when he was told a prop gun was 'cold', and the film's prop master shot herself in the foot with a blank round.

-In a letter signed by 24 crew members, these claims were disputed.
-In the letter, the crew writes that they "believe the public narrative surrounding our workplace tragedy to be inadequate and wish to express a more accurate account of our experience.
-We do acknowledge that no set is perfect, and like any production, Rust had areas of brilliance and areas that were more challenged," read the joint statement.
-"While we stand firmly with our unions and strongly support the fight for better working conditions across our industry, we do not feel that this set was a representation of the kind of conditions our unions are fighting against."
-The open letter claims that the shoot was not "a chaotic, dangerous, and exploitative workplace".
-They go on to write that "[u]nfortunately, in the film industry, it is common to work on unprofessional or hectic productions to gain experience and credits.
+In a letter signed by 25 crew members, these claims were disputed.
+In the letter, the crew writes that they "'believe the public narrative surrounding our workplace tragedy to be inadequate and wish to express a more accurate account of our experience'".
+The letter added that "The descriptions of Rust as a chaotic, dangerous and exploitative workplace are false and distract from what matters the most: the memory of (DP) Halyna Hutchins, and the need to find modern alternatives to outdated industry firearm and safety practices."
+The letter went on to state the following:"Unfortunately, in the film industry, it is common to work on unprofessional or hectic productions to gain experience and credits.
 Many of us have worked on those types of productions.
 Rust was not one of them.
-Rust was professional."
+Rust was professional.
+We do acknowledge that no set is perfect, and like any production, Rust had areas of brilliance and areas that were more challenging.
+While we stand firmly with our unions and strongly support the fight for better working conditions across our industry, we do not feel that this set was a representation of the kind of conditions our unions are fighting against."Many of the IATSE union rules regarding firearms handling are similar to other unions supporting actors, including the Actors Equity and Screen Actors Guild which cover stage and screen actors respectively.